WPIRoboticsEngineering/RBE2001_template/README.md

 | upstream Bytes |4 | 0 |
 | Contents upstream |1871 | ---|

 Clear all faults on the robot.
 No data is transmitted, but the state of the robot should be effected.
+The robot should bring it's self online.

 ### Pick Order